HeapsIO/heaps.io/assets/content/documentation/Hxd/index.md

-HXD takes care of various cross platform tasks, such as sound and resource management.
+HXD takes care of various cross platform services, such as events, sound and resource management etc.